-- D. Opportunity for Comment.
+- programming to meet the individual needs of "exceptional children" as defined in such rules, unless waived. - B. Identification for Support and Improvement Under ESSA.
+If the School has been identified or targeted for support and improvement, they must promptly address the areas identified as deficient. - C. Opportunity for Comment.
 Reasonable progress towards all goals in this Contract shall be evaluated through the Colorado School Performance Framework, any additional federal requirements, and any other agreed-upon measures and metrics.
-The School will be given an opportunity for input and comment before the District finalizes its assessment of the School's achievement on the objectives listed above. - E. Student Welfare and Safety.
-The School shall comply, except as waived, with all District approved policies and regulations, and comply with all applicable federal and state laws, concerning student welfare, safety and health, including, without limitation, District policies and laws addressing the reporting of child abuse, accident prevention and disaster response and laws governing incidents of school violence under C.R.S. § 24-10-106.3, and any state regulations governing the operation of school facilities. - F. Academically Exceptional Students.
+The School will be given an opportunity for input and comment before the District finalizes its assessment of the School's achievement on the objectives listed above. - D. Student Welfare and Safety.
+The School shall comply, except as waived, with all District approved policies and regulations, and comply with all applicable federal and state laws, concerning student welfare, safety and health, including, without limitation, District policies and laws addressing the reporting of child abuse, accident prevention and disaster response and laws governing incidents of school violence under C.R.S. § 24-10-106.3, and any state regulations governing the operation of school facilities. - E. Academically Exceptional Students.
 The School shall identify academically low-achieving, at-risk students, gifted and talented, and other "exceptional children" as defined by law, including in regulations adopted by the State Board, and shall provide its educational program to these students in a manner that appropriately serves their needs in accordance with applicable law, as set forth in the Application and this Contract.

-6.3 Educational Program Characteristics.
+6.4 Educational Program Characteristics.

-The School shall implement and maintain the following characteristics of its educational program, subject to modification with the District's written approval, which approval shall not be unreasonably withheld, conditioned, or delayed:
+The School will continually update curriculum to meet the State and National education standards in effect.
+The School will utilize only research-based programming that meets or exceeds State/Federal standards for each subject offered.
+The School shall implement and maintain the following characteristics of its educational program, subject to modification with the District's written approval, which approval shall not be unreasonably withheld, conditioned or delayed: